 Join Mr. Lobato as we investigate different ways of taking flight.
 We will explore the properties of air and air currents while constructing different types of kites, parachutes and paper airplanes.
 If it can fly through the air we will do it here!
 Come ready to have fun, take risks, and learn new things through a variety of very active hands-on activities.

 LIVING CREATURES SCIENCE CAMP FOR GIRLS

 From molecules to microbes to mice and mammoths, this camp is a seriously fun study of all creatures great and small.
 Taught by Dr. Kathryn Kavanagh from UMass Dartmouth, girls will have their minds opened by intriguing animal studies, hands-on projects and artistic activities to reinforce concepts.
 Highlights including trapping small mammals, studying fossils, and extracting your own DNA!
-We’ll even get to visit some research labs in action at UMass Dartmouth and talk to the scientists about Their studies.
-Parents and friends are invited to a presentation on Friday afternoon where the girls will share their knowledge and projects from the week. *Noon dismissal on Friday – If students need to stay until 3:00, they may attend the Hang-Out Zone free of charge until 3:00.
+We’ll even get to visit some research labs in action at UMass Dartmouth and talk to the scientists about their studies.
+Parents and friends are invited to a presentation on Friday at 2:00 p.m. where the girls will share their knowledge and projects from the week.
+Friends Academy is an inclusive community — nonbinary students welcome.